charlottesirot/elementR/README.md

 > For Mac users: during installation elementR will ask to install "XCode/otool".
 Accept this installation.

+> If the installation is stuck at the installation of the tcltk package, this probably means that XQuartz does not run properly.
+Check its validity.

 > For Linux users: you could need to install additional libraries:
 ```
 sudo apt-get update